Sprule/WebApp-BoilerPlate-Dom/README.md

   * Uses theme from styled components for the components
   * ```materialTheme.js``` holds the theme config for material-ui components
 * **FontAwsome Icons for React:** Icon library
   * The main provider for icons throughout the webapp
+  * Their is a packaage solely for connecting with React.
+And other packages modularized for what types of icons you want (Brands, Solid, Outline, ...).
 * **Axios:** Promise based HTTP client
   *  Supports making HTTP requests asynchronously with async/await
 * **ESLint + Prettier Configuration:** Auto fixes coding errors with ESLint and enforces uniform code styling with prettier